Chief: Bomb squad caused Los Angeles fireworks explosion

 Chief Michel Moore said five members of the department’s bomb squad have been removed from field duties as the investigation continues.
 They could face discipline.

+The explosion came after police had spent the day disposing of thousands of pounds (kilograms) of commercial-grade fireworks that were found in a South Los Angeles home following an early-morning tip.
+Those fireworks were detonated at an off-site location.

+However, officers also found homemade fireworks that were leaking and the bomb squad decided to detonate them in the neighborhood — believing they were too unstable to transport elsewhere.
+They examined them by X-ray and robotics and loaded them into the detonation chamber, officially called a total containment vessel.

-The bomb technicians — without using a scale, as is allowed by Los Angeles police procedures — estimated the weight of the explosives and a counter-charge to be about 16.5 pounds (7.48 kilograms).
+The bomb technicians — without using a scale, as is allowed by Los Angeles police procedures — estimated the weight of the homemade explosives and a counter-charge to be about 16.5 pounds (7.48 kilograms).

 Federal authorities who weighed the remains after the blast calculated that the weight was actually more than 42 pounds (19 kilograms).